Printing

 Printing is a process for mass reproducing text and images using a master form or template.
 The earliest non-paper products involving printing include cylinder seals and objects such as the Cyrus Cylinder and the Cylinders of Nabonidus.
-The earliest known form of printing as applied to paper was woodblock printing, which appeared in China before 220 AD for cloth printing.
-However, it would not be applied to paper until the seventh century.
-Later developments in printing technology include the movable type invented by Bi Sheng around 1040 AD and the printing press invented by Johannes Gutenberg in the 15th century.
+The earliest known form of printing evolved from ink rubbings made on paper or cloth from texts on stone tablets, used during the sixth century.
+Printing by pressing an inked image onto paper (using woodblock printing) appeared later that century.
+Later developments in printing technology include the movable type invented by Bi Sheng around 1040 and the printing press invented by Johannes Gutenberg in the 15th century.
 The technology of printing played a key role in the development of the Renaissance and the Scientific Revolution and laid the material basis for the modern knowledge-based economy and the spread of learning to the masses.

 History

 Woodblock printing

 Woodblock printing is a technique for printing text, images or patterns that was used widely throughout East Asia.
 It originated in China in antiquity as a method of printing on textiles and later on paper.
-As a method of printing on cloth, the earliest surviving examples from China date to before 220 A.D.

 In East Asia

-The earliest surviving woodblock printed fragments are from China.
-They are of silk printed with flowers in three colours from the Han Dynasty (before 220 A.D.).
-The earliest examples of woodblock printing on paper appear in the mid-seventh century in China.